NHS COVID Pass

 When will a vaccine be available?

-Supplies of the vaccine are currently limited; therefore it is crucial that you attend your appointment.
+Supplies of the vaccine are limited; therefore it is crucial that you attend your appointment.

 For information for patients attending the practice for the COVID vaccine please see here.

 Who will get a vaccine?

-We are now on Phase 2 which is our 18 - 49 year olds.
+We are now on Phase 3 which is the booster programme for all over 50 or ones who are at risk.
 Please watch out for your invite and book yourself in whilst appointments are available as stock is in limited supply.
 If you have not received your invite, please contact the surgery asap.

 Where can I get a vaccine?